whoissqr/terraform-cdx-modules/aws/README.md

 - To create scanfarm resources, you need to set `scanfarm_enabled` flag value as true.

 ### Scenario-1: Complete infrastructure creation
-Here, terraform will create all the required resources from the scratch
+Here, terraform will create all the required resources from the scratch (set `scanfarm_enabled` flag value as true to create scanfarm resources).
 ```bash
 $ terraform init
 $ terraform plan